Leon1km/Kaiming-Li.github.io/README.md

 My work involves biological experiments both in vitro and in vivo such as cell culture, DNA/ RNA transfection and extraction, qRT-PCR, western blotting and mouse experiments.
 In addition, I have improved the ability to combine bioinformatic techniques such as the use of databases and software with lab experiments to design projects and analyze data and results. (`Oct.
 2016-present`)

-Advisor: Ruiyong Wang
+_Advisor: Prof. Ruiyong Wang & Prof. Xiancai Lu_
-Determined the optimal condition of environment for AMDY2-9-2, an iron-reducing bacterial strain.
-Studied the mechanism of the formation of ankerite induced by iron-reducing bacteria.
-(Nov.
-2016-Mar.
-2017)

-Nanjing University, School of Earth Sciences and Engineering Nanjing, Jiangsu Province
-Advisor: Xiancai Lu
-Studied the effects of pH and temperature on the crystallization of calcium carbonate induced by Pseudomonas Putida.
+The optimal environmental condition for AMDY2-9-2, an Fe-reducing bacterial strain.
+The mechanism of the biomineralization of ankerite induced by Fe-reducing bacteria.
+The effects of pH and temperature on the crystallization of calcium carbonate induced by Pseudomonas Putida. (`Sept.
-Analyzed the experimental data and generalized the optimal condition for Pseudomonas Putida to induce crystallization of calcium carbonate.
-(Dec.
 2015-Jan.
-2016)
+2016`)